FFEVER/kollab/README.md

 The recommended settings are defined in `.vscode/settings`

 # Style Guide
+To improve code readability and consistency, we need to have some standard rules for writing our code.
+Fortunately, `solargraph` and `prettier` is good enough in auto formatting code in `vscode`, but it is also good to know some of the basic.

+**You don't need to remember it all!** Skimming through it is enough.
 ## Ruby
 We follow style guide from [Airbnb Style Guide](https://github.com/airbnb/ruby).
 Please read and try to follow for the best practice.